studyingChristianity/symbols/*journal.md

 # Wed, 11/5/2025

+4 D's of mental illness:

+- Deviance: Behavior that is significantly different from societal norms.
+- Distress: Emotional pain or suffering experienced by the individual.
+- Dysfunction: Impairment in daily functioning or the ability to perform normal activities.
+- Danger: Risk of harm to oneself or others.

 ナルシ族 (= Scammers) keeps working toward their missionaries.
 They are running around.

 Non-ナルシ族 keeps working on getting/staying healthy.